mlitola/LazyDrafting/README.md

 # LazyDrafting
-A command line tool for text editing and making simple ascii drawings.
+A command line tool for a text editing and making simple ascii art.

 ## Description
-I wanted to do some programming with the  new curses lib using standard C (C99) and make something simple with it.
+I wanted to do programming with the new curses lib using standard C (C99) and make something simple with it.
 Made this lazy text editor with a drawing mode.
-Very basic functionality and mostly just a lazy draft.
+It has very basic functionality and mostly it is just a lazy draft.

 ### Requirements:
 - New curses lib
-- C compiler (clang, cc)
+- C compiler (clang, gcc)

 ### Install and compile:
 Install ncurses and compile with make: